atlanmod/emfviews/README.md

 * org.atlanmod.emfviews.
 This is the main component of the tool.
 It includes the core logic behind viewpoints and views.
-* ~~fr.inria.atlanmod.emfviews.ui.
-This project contributes to the Eclipse UI by defining wizards to ease the creation of viewpoints and views.~~ (obsolete)
-* ~~fr.inria.atlanmod.emfviews.editor.
-This project contributes to Eclipse UI, by defining an editor to modify viewpoints and views.~~ (obsolete)
 * org.atlanmod.emfviews.virtuallinks.
 EMF project defining an Ecore model to represent links models.
 * org.atlanmod.emfviews.virtuallinks.delegator.
 This package delegates the